 Smokeless (chewing) tobacco.
 This is just as harmful as regular tobacco.
-Tobacco should not be used as a substitute for cigarettes.
+Don't use tobacco as a substitute for cigarettes.

 Herbal medicines or teas.
 These may affect how your body handles nicotine.
 Talk with your healthcare provider before using these products.

 E-cigarettes.
-E-cigarettes are not approved by the FDA as a quit-smoking aid.
-So far, the research shows there is limited evidence that e-cigarettes are effective for helping smokers quit.
+E-cigarettes aren't approved by the FDA as a quit-smoking aid.
+So far, the research shows limited evidence that e-cigarettes are effective at helping smokers quit.
 They may also have substances that can cause cancer or life-threatening lung conditions.
 Experts advise not to use these products.

 To learn more